geophysics-ubonn/reda/Readme.md

 ### Base entries

-* time
+-   time
-* A
+-   A
-* B
+-   B
-* M
+-   M
-* N
+-   N
-* Z
+-   Z
-* Y/Y'/Y'' <- computed from Z
+-   Y/Y'/Y'' &lt;- computed from Z
-* K
+-   K
-* rho/sigma/sigma'/sigma''/phi <- computed from Z,K
+-   rho/sigma/sigma'/sigma''/phi &lt;- computed from Z,K
-* deltaR
+-   deltaR
-* deltaPhi
+-   deltaPhi
-* U
+-   U
-* I
+-   I

 ## Additional dimensions

-* frequencies
+-   frequencies
-* timestep
+-   timestep
-* projects
+-   projects
-* experiments
+-   experiments
-* profile
+-   profile
-* datetime
+-   datetime
-* measurement_nr
+-   measurement_nr
-* quadpole_nr
+-   quadpole_nr

 ## Open Questions

-* how to approach normal/reciprocal data?
+-   how to approach normal/reciprocal data?

         	* we have a default DataFrame df, which points to dfn (normal data).
         	  Additionally, dfr can be used to split data into normal (dfn) and (dfr) dataframes.

-* how to incorporate repeated measurements
+-   how to incorporate repeated measurements
-* errors can be computed using error propagation.
+-   errors can be computed using error propagation.
 However, if not all required errors (i.e., only phase, no magnitude errors) are provided, then this must end in all other errors as nan values.
-* dimensionality should not be a problem if we use a pandas.DataFrame with multiindexing
+-   dimensionality should not be a problem if we use a pandas.DataFrame with multiindexing

 ## Test activities

-* select measurement nr 3
+-   select measurement nr 3
-* show quadpole nr 2
+-   show quadpole nr 2
-* show all measurements with A=1, B=2, M=4, N=3
+-   show all measurements with A=1, B=2, M=4, N=3
-* plot R of measurement nr 3, quadpole 6
+-   plot R of measurement nr 3, quadpole 6
-* filter all measurements with R < 0.08 Ohm
+-   filter all measurements with R &lt; 0.08 Ohm

 ## Pytables

 On Debian systems:

-CFLAGS="-I/usr/lib/openmpi/include/" pip install tables
+CFLAGS="-I/usr/lib/openmpi/include/" pip install tables -->